Skip to content ↓

 School Council

-The polling station was ran by our Y6 pupils who did an incredible job at the roles involved with registering pupils to vote and counting up the ballot papers under the guidance of Mr Thomas from the local election team.
+The polling station was run by our Y6 pupils who did an incredible job in the roles involved with registering pupils to vote and counting the ballot papers under the guidance of Mr Thomas from the local election team.

-It was a fantastic opportunity to see democracy in action and how it would be ran in a real life election.
-Councillor Taylor even made our youngest children feel comfortable by sitting up at the front with them.
+It was a fantastic opportunity to see democracy in action and how it would be run in a real life election.
+Councillor Taylor even made our youngest children feel comfortable by sitting up in the front with them.

-A huge well done to all the children who took part as they were incredible and congratulations to the School Councillor winners for the year 2022 to 2023!
+A huge well done to all the children who took part as they were incredible and congratulations to the School Councillor winners for the year 2023-24!

 At Aughton Junior Academy we have are proud to have pupil representatives that take part in Class and School Council meetings.
 These councils are in place so that pupils have a voice and are involved in decisions about the school that affect them.
 Through Class Council all pupils have the opportunity to raise issues, share ideas and take part in discussions that involve all of their classmates in reaching a democratic solution.
 Wider issues that arise at Class Council are discussed further at School Council, this ensures that as many pupil voices as possible are heard.
 Pupils at Aughton Junior Academy know that this is their school and their thoughts and ideas matter.